-- annual training in the form of a briefing for all staff, every year; - the same training as part of induction for staff joining an academy; - relevant training to ensure staff appointed to specific roles can undertake that role effectively and - timely updates to all relevant staff on changes to local or national policy or practice.
+- annual safeguarding training (including online safety) in the form of a briefing for all staff, every year this includes employees, governors, Trustees and volunteers; - the same training as part of induction for staff joining an academy; - relevant training to ensure staff appointed to specific roles can undertake that role effectively and timely updates to all relevant staff on changes to local or national policy or practice.

-In this academy our staff are trained through the following provision:
+In Arundel Court Academy our staff are trained through the following provision:

 All staff members at Arundel Court are made aware all systems which support safeguarding and are explained to them as part of staff induction.
-Copies of key, relevant policies, including a copy of 'Keeping Children Safe in Education 2016' are provided to staff at induction.
+Copies of key, relevant policies, including a copy of 'Keeping Children Safe in Education 2022' and 'Working together to Safeguard Children 2019' are provided to staff at induction.
 These include:

-- · The child protection policy; - The staff handbook, which includes expectations for behaviour and code of conduct; - The role of the designated safeguarding lead.
+- The child protection policy; - The staff handbook, which includes expectations for behaviour and code of conduct; - The role of the designated safeguarding lead.